(including reports © NASA and © Spaceweather.com

 and information from the Royal Astronomical Society)

 Note: some links on this page will have expired, as the news is no longer topical.
 Some remain active for only a couple of days.
-Stories from Spaceweather.com for previous days can be accessed through their Archives on the top right-hand side of their home page.
+Stories from Spaceweather.com are changed every day - ensure you have the Dateline date in the Archives calendar at upper right of the Spaceweather home page for any story.
+Stories from previous days can also be accessed through the Archives calendar.
 Simply enter the month, day and year as shown in the Dateline of the required story.

 If a link does not open, it may be because your browser is blocking pop-ups.
 If so, a message to that effect will appear on the screen.
 To open the link, left-click on it while holding down the Ctrl key.

 Note: Some parts of this webpage may be formatted incorrectly by Google Chrome.

 Click here to see the current position of the International Space Station (ISS) and the view from the spacecraft.
 The lower part of the webpage shows the ground track across the globe.
 Click on SNAPSHOT when you are in an area of interest.
 You can navigate using the arrows in the upper-left corner.
 Also, you can zoom in using the vertical bar with the + and - signs.
 (Contributed by Tim)

 See the International Space Station passing overhead tonight (from the Sunshine Coast, Queensland):